-Quantum Forest is not an ‘R blog’, although R is the main vehicle that I use for data analysis.
-Other tools appear here, including Python, ASReml, Stata and any other thing that I may use from time to time.
-I also have quotes and notes from books that I find particularly helpful to understand data analysis.
+On the data analysis side of things, Quantum Forest is not an ‘R blog’, although R is the main vehicle that I use for data analysis.
+ASReml, SAS, Python and any other thing that I may use from time to time also appear in posts, together with quotes and notes from books that I find interesting.

-Incidentally, I am not a statistician but—depending on my mood—am a forester, a quantitative forester (term that I lifted from Oscar), a quantitative geneticist or (if I want to sound suave and trendy) a statistical geneticist.
-At least in spirit, I consider myself a Miskatonic University alumnus and consider this paper as a strong credential for this statement.
-While I have a Ph.D.
-I never introduce myself as Dr, which I find pompous to the extreme and not enough of a defining point.
+Depending on my mood I call myself a forester, a quantitative forester (term that I lifted from Oscar), a quantitative geneticist or (if I want to sound suave and trendy) a statistical geneticist.
 I like the intrinsic beauty of mathematics; the fact that it is a useful discipline is a secondary consideration.